 Scenic road from highway 1 through the port city of Caldera to the south that eventually parallels the ocean.
 Very good 2 paved lane road with yellow lane stripes.
 For a short time the road opens up to 2 lanes each way due to the hills just north of Caldera.

 Route 27 between Caldera to the west and Escazu to the east is a heavily traveled road that is in very good condition.
-It starts our as two lanes near the coast with some sections that are two lanes each way and eventually becoming a 3 lane each way divided highway.as the road approaches Escazu.
-While this road is generally in excellent condition, there are some sections that pass though steep gorges where rainfall can cause rock and mudslides so caution must be used if driving during periods of heavy rain.
+It starts out as two lanes near the coast with some sections that are two lanes each way and eventually becoming a 3 lane each way divided highway.as the road approaches Escazu.
+While this road is generally in excellent condition, there are some sections that pass though steep gorges where rainfall can cause rock and mudslides so caution must be used if driving during periods of heavy rain or at night.
 Traffic can also become heavy, especially as the road approaches San Jose.
 This is also a toll road with several tool booths.
-Tolls run from 300 to 800 colones depending on the section of the road.
+Tolls run from 300 to 900 or so colones depending on the section of the road.

 WARNING ! - At the start of Semana Santa, the eastbound lanes are repurposed to accommodate westbound traffic along with the normal westbound lanes due to heavy traffic.
 At the end of Semana Santa, the reverse happens and the westbound lanes are open to eastbound traffic.

 Route 34 runs along the Pacific coast from route 27 near the port city of Caldera, down to Parrita, Jaco, Domincal and Uvita.
 I have driven the section from route 27 to the turnoff for Quepos and Manual Antonio.

 Between route 27 and Jaco, route 34 travels through hills but the elevation change is not that significant.
 Generally it is one lane each way although it opens up to two lanes in one direction in hilly areas to allow for passing.